slawlor/ractor/README.md

 ### Performance

-Actor's in `ractor` are generally quite lightweight and there are benchmarks which you are welcome to run on your own host system with
+Actors in `ractor` are generally quite lightweight and there are benchmarks which you are welcome to run on your own host system with:

 ```bash
 cargo bench -p ractor